peter-fm/snapbase/cli/README.md

    Large files are processed without loading into memory, providing excellent performance automatically.

-2. **Use S3 storage** for team collaboration and better scalability
+2. **Use S3 storage** for team collaboration and better scalability.
+For high-performance workloads, consider S3 Express One Zone (Directory Buckets) which provides up to 200k read TPS and 100k write TPS

 3. **If local, then clean up old snapshots** regularly:
    ```bash